Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Research Data Management/03_Data-Organisation-and-File-Format.md

 ### Instructor Notes

 Consider letting the learners read or watch selected materials from the resource list before the lesson to encourage questions during the lecture.
-Pose questions and to and between the learners to discuss during the lecture.
+Pose discussion questions to and between the learners during the lecture.

 **Lecture:**